DonovanWu/SerpentDance/README.md

 ### secure-reverse-shell.py

 This is basically an `ncat` client and requires user to provide a server ceritificate, so that the reverse shell transmission can be encrypted.
-If you don't want to install `nmap` on a client's machine to run `ncat`, but client's machine has `python3` installed, you can simply use this script.
+If you don't want to install suspicious programs on a client's machine, but the client's machine has `python3` installed, you can simply use this script.

 Notice that by default all your operations on your Ncat server will be printed on the screen of the client, who executes the script to send you the reverse shell.
 This is done because we assume your use of this script is benign, and giving the client side some feedback can lead to less confusion and more trust.

-Also, notice that this reverse shell script is intended for Unix-like systems (e.g. Linux, and I tested on Mac OS and it worked, too).
-Can't promise too much but if I have time, I will try to study and write an equivalent version in Windows.
+Notice that this reverse shell script is intended for Unix-like systems (e.g. Linux, Mac OS, etc.).

 No external Python package needs to be installed to run this script.

 ### tcp-ping.py

-A script to test round-trip time (RTT) for hosts that don't answer ping (e.g. those that have a firewall that blocks ICMP) by using TCP handshake, if you know what port is open on the host.
+A script to test round-trip time (RTT) for hosts that don't answer ping (e.g. those that have a firewall that blocks ICMP) by using TCP handshake, provided that you know what port is open on the host.
 Notice that TCP protocol has packet retransmission mechanism, so this script cannot measure packet loss rate, and RTT can blow up when severe packet loss occurs.
+Therefore, this script shall only be used as a desperate measure.

+No external Python package needs to be installed to run this script.

 ### pingsweep.py